-In 2017, ECO bulletin reported on FCC report and order which modified rules for operation of the Ancillary Terrestrial Component (ATC) of the MSS system operating in the 2483.5-2495 MHz band [7].The rule changes enabled the operator to seek authorization from the Commission to deploy of terrestrial low-power broadband network using MSS spectrum at 2483.5-2495 MHz.
+In 2017, ECO bulletin reported on FCC report and order which modified rules for operation of the Ancillary Terrestrial Component (ATC) of the MSS system operating in the 2483.5-2495 MHz band [7].The rule changes enabled the operator to seek authorisation from the Commission to deploy of terrestrial low-power broadband network using MSS spectrum at 2483.5-2495 MHz.

-ATC aspect will be further discussed later in this report, however it is worth noting that the initial petition, dated from 2012 sought authority to also operate low-power broadband network in the unlicensed 2473-2483.5 MHz band, adjacent to the MSS band.
+In addition to ATC aspects, it is worth noting that the initial petition, dated from 2012 sought authority to also operate low-power broadband network in the unlicensed 2473-2483.5 MHz band, adjacent to the MSS band.

 Although, the initial proposal was later on revised to specify operations of low-power terrestrial system just in licensed MSS spectrum at 2483.5-2495 MHz, not including the adjacent 2473-2483.5 MHz band, a debate between stakeholders took place, during the public proceeding, on the difficulties and risk of interferences between satellite and unlicensed terrestrial systems.